hungryram/newhungryram/content/customers/upstage-real-estate.md

 client_name = "Rob Spencer"
 date = 2020-08-28T07:00:00Z
 featured_image = "/uploads/upstagerealestate.png"
-projects = ["Broker", "Real Estate"] review = "Ram was incredibly fast with the website.
+meta_description = "Upstage Real Estate is from Arkansas and came to Hungry Ram for a website design for real estate without IDX." meta_title = "Upstage Real Estate Website Design by Hungry Ram" projects = ["Broker", "Real Estate"] review = "Ram was incredibly fast with the website.
 He was able to complete my site in less than 24 hours.
 Super responsive.
 Amazing work!" short_description = ""